dplefevre/marine-mammals-classification/README.md

 ![](images/finalCFcnn3.png)
 <hr>

-# Run inference on a new audio source"
+# Run inference on a new audio source
 Finally, verifying the models' prediction output using an input audio outside of dataset.

 * This audio has two marine animals in this 30 second clip